The 1 Compression Drivers

 On X-Shape X34:

-If a driver was flat it will simply mean that the horn is not constant, exactly what we do not want.
+If a driver showed a flat response without EQ, it would simply indicate that the horn is not constant, which is exactly what we do not want.

-So the “bell” response is normal, the only strange things is the end of the response of the HF1440 (Keton), but we will see that will give she a huge advantage on another type of mesurement.
+So the typical “mountain-shaped” response is normal.
+The only unusual aspect is the high-frequency roll-off of the HF1440 (Keton), but this will later prove to be a significant advantage in another type of measurement.

-In addition, the HF1440 (Keton) have show almost the exactly same response on a RCF 950, as we have said upper, if the coverage is constant and similar beetween severals horns (X-Shape X34, M-Shape, RCF950…) the on-axis response will always remain the same.
+Additionally, the HF1440 (Keton) exhibits almost exactly the same response on an RCF 950.
+As mentioned earlier, when the coverage remains constant and similar across different horns (X-Shape X34, MX-Shape, RCF950…), the on-axis response also remains consistent.

 Distortion